Joey-Sisk/readmeGenerator/sample-README.md

 ## Description

-This readme generator is designed to
+This node tool will generate a markdown readme file based on user input.

 ## Table of Contents